A 23-year-old Waukesha man has been charged with vehicular homicide, allegedly causing a motorcyclist's death in New Berlin on Oct. 11.

 Officers noted in the complaint that an SUV was overturned at the intersection and a motorcycle was laying nearby.
 James Solveson, the motorcyclist, was pronounced dead at the scene by a deputy medical examiner.

 A witness told police in the complaint that Solveson was thrown from his bike after the crash and skidded headfirst into a metal sign pole.

 Another witness said in the complaint that the SUV was following the motorcycle so closely that it made her uncomfortable.
 She said that the SUV seemed to drive into the ditch and then overcorrect back onto the roadway, striking the motorcycle.

-Gomez is currently being held on a $500,000 cash bond, according to court records, and is next expected to appear in court on Dec.
+Gomez is being held on a $500,000 cash bond, according to court records, and was expected to appear in court on Dec.
 10.